echoedinvoker/nodejs-jonas/8-mongoose/89-create-doc/memo.md

 ![Alt npm start](pic/bandicam%202022-10-24%2001-15-01-683.jpg)

 - In fact, the codes in the lecture video are problematic.
-I fixed them according to the final codes on github as bellow.
+I fixed them according to the lecture final codes on github as bellow.

 ![Alt analyze tourModel.js](pic/bandicam%202022-10-24%2001-17-28-490.jpg)